Mexican Hot Chocolate Cookies

 How to Make Mexican Hot Chocolate Cookies

-Step 3: Sift Dry Ingredients, including the flour, cocoa, cinnamon, chili powder, baking soda, espresso powder and salt together in a medium bowl.
+Step 3: Sift dry ingredients.
+Combine flour, cocoa, cinnamon, chili powder, baking soda, espresso powder, and salt.

 Optional Variations